You are currently viewing Multiple Vehicle Collisions

 Injury attorneys may decide to hire an accident reconstructionist to analyze the crash site and vehicles to determine what happened and how it happened.

 Most vehicles today have a “black box” which records the vehicle’s data leading up to the collision.
 It’s very similar to the technology used in an airplane.
-An accident reconstructionist can download this data and use it to determine what the vehicle as doing before it collided with the other car.
+An accident reconstructionist can download this data and use it to determine what the vehicle was doing before it collided with the other car.
 This evidence is extremely valuable in determining which vehicle was at-fault in causing the damage and resulting injuries.

 Based on the extent of the injuries, Jeff may also use bio-mechanical experts and medical experts to assist in attempting to prove what happened and how those factors contributed to the ultimate demand Jeff will make to the insurance company regarding the fair value of the case.